Fence Permit Requirements in State College, PA

 Front-yard fences and fences above certain heights may require zoning approval.
 Many cities limit front-yard fence height to 3–4 feet.
 Check setback and height limits with your planning department.

-If you live in an HOA community: hOAs frequently restrict fence materials, colors, heights, and styles — often more strictly than city code.
+If you live in an HOA community: hOAs frequently restrict fence materials, colors, heights, and styles, often more strictly than city code.
 Review your CC&Rs and submit to your Architectural Review Committee (ARC) before applying for a city permit.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Frequently Asked Questions

 It depends on the specifics of your project.
-Some smaller Fence / Gate projects may be exempt from permit requirements, while larger ones typically require a permit.
+Some smaller Fence projects may be exempt from permit requirements, while larger ones typically require a permit.
 Use our free lookup tool to check your specific situation.

 Working without a required permit in State College can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
-HOA rules and city building codes are separate — you may need to satisfy both.
+HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.

-Learn More About Fence / Gate Permits
+Learn More About Fence Permits

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.

-Read Fence / Gate Guide →
+Read Fence Guide →